 Protecting plants from wind is something that should be on the mind of any gardener.
-We may not think of wind as damaging to plants, but the wind will speed up the evaporation process in the ground, therefore depraving your plants of much needed moisture.
-Though plants are able to survive on their own for the most part they will still need your help when it comes to the harsh elements.
+We may not think of wind as damaging to plants, but the wind will speed up the evaporation process in the ground, therefore depriving your plants of much-needed moisture.
+Though plants can survive on their own for the most part, they will still need your help when it comes to the harsh elements.
 When it is windy outside, check the soil quality by placing your index finger on the ground to see how dry it is and add the necessary amount of water to keep moisture inside.
-Protecting plants from the elements is necessary since wind can transmit pores and bacteria which can lay the foundation of mold growth.
+Protecting plants from the elements is essential since wind can transmit pores and bacteria which can lay the foundation for mold growth.
 One way to remedy this is to lay down some mulch where your plant is to hold in moisture and protect your soil from the elements.
 Winds from thunderstorms can offset your soil bed and possibly damage your plants.
-Protecting plants from the elements may also require a protective screen that will block strong wind.
+Protecting plants from the elements may also require a protective screen that will block the strong wind.
 Get a sense of wind direction and place any screen against the oncoming wind to shield your plants from harm.
-If you live in areas that prone to extreme weather then have small screens handy in case of sudden bursts in air.
+If you live in areas that prone to extreme weather, they have small screens handy in case of sudden bursts in the air.
 You can also use natural barriers like shrubs or bushes to protect fragile plants.